Industry-specific CRM or General Use CRM: Which to Use in 2022?

 HIPAA-compliant

-HIPAA-compliant CRMs adhere to regulations that the Health Insurance Portability and Accountability Act of 1996 (HIPAA) has put in place to set forth privacy and security standards for those providing health or wellness services.
-Apart from this, HIPAA-compliant CRMs also include tools to manage healthcare operations, such as patient record management and patient service support.
+HIPAA-compliant industry CRMs adhere to regulations the Health Insurance Portability and Accountability Act of 1996 (HIPAA) put in place to create privacy and security standards for those providing health or wellness services.
+Besides this, HIPAA-compliant CRMs also include tools to manage healthcare operations, such as patient record management and patient service support.

-Caspio offers HIPAA-compliant database applications that can be made using point-and-click tools, as well as tools that allow users to build a system for medical equipment management and inventory tracking.
+Caspio offers HIPAA-compliant tools that allow users to build a system for patient data management, medical equipment management, and medical inventory tracking.
 It also has HIPAA-compliant appointment scheduling and reminder applications and features an easy-to-use business process automation design.

 Real Estate